 If Y-ers were the perfectly connected generation, Z-ers are overconnected.
 They multi-task across five screens: TV, phone, laptop, desktop and either a tablet or some handheld gaming device, spending 41 percent of their time outside of school with computers of some kind or another, compared to 22 percent 10 years ago.
 Because of that they "lack situational awareness, are oblivious to their surroundings and unable to give directions."

 Members of this new generation also have an 8-second attention span, down from 12 seconds in 2000, and 11 percent of them are diagnosed with attention deficiency syndrome, compared to 7.8 percent in 2003.
 They prefer to communicate in symbols such as Emoji, rather than words: It's faster, less unnecessarily precise and more intuitive.
-Journalists may have to start experimenting with this new language soon, despite our innate conservatism (here's the story of Russia's Facebook clone Vkontakte and its founder Pavel Durov, told entirely in Emoji).
+Journalists may have to start experimenting with this new language soon, despite our innate though (here's conservatism of Russia's Facebook clone Vkontakte and its founder Pavel Durov, told entirely in Emoji).

 The other side of GenZ was molded by social and economic upheaval, and by the way it affected us as their parents.

 We have been either unwilling or unable to pamper them the way baby boomers mollycoddled Generation Y-ers.
 During the global financial crisis and ensuing Great Recession, GenZ-ers have grown up with more people in the house than previous generations, learning humility and sharing.
 They have also figured out that that the job market as GenX-ers and Y-ers understood it is not working.
 A whopping 61 percent of U.S. high school students want to be entrepreneurs rather than employees, compared to 43 percent for college students, who are across the generational divide.
 They don't just want to make money, however: Most would like to turn their hobby into a business, and 37.8 percent hope to "invent something that will change the world."